jumanjihouse/docker-caddy/README.md

 `caddyext` makes it easy to add middleware to the static binary.

 The runtime image does not have developer tools or source code.
+The runtime image is based on Alpine, not Scratch, to enable middleware that depends on external tools, such as `git`.

 ### Pull an already-built image